nvtkaszpir/3d-print/prusa-connect-proxy/README.md

 [3d-printer + special cfg] -> [ host with nginx] -> [connect.prusa3d.com]
 ```

+## Known Limitations

+- nginx runs as root, in the future adjust to [docker-nginx-unprivileged](https://github.com/nginxinc/docker-nginx-unprivileged)
+- not tested with any print, just telemetry, so maybe config tunign on nginx
+  side is required

 ## Requirements

 - firmware on the printer supports Prusa Connect - so you probably need
   firmware newer than 2023.10.1 for given printer (excluding alpha versions)

-## Known Limitations

-- nginx runs as root, in the future adjust to [docker-nginx-unprivileged](https://github.com/nginxinc/docker-nginx-unprivileged)

 ## Usage